 Due to the university grading deadline, thesis materials that are not received by the immediate end of the semester will appear as an Incomplete under the Honors Portfolio & Assessment course in the Honors core curriculum.
 This incomplete is updated as soon as the thesis materials have been received.

-If you have any questions about your thesis submission, please direct them to the Associate Director of the University Honors Program as soon as possible.
+If you have any questions about your thesis submission, please direct them to the Research Advisor of the University Honors Program as soon as possible.